ali-shakeel-dev/ali-shakeel-dev/README.md

 Hello!
 I'm Ali, a passionate **Full Stack Developer** and **SEO Specialist** from Pakistan.
 With a strong background in both front-end and back-end development, I love building web applications that are user-friendly, scalable, and optimized for search engines.

-- 🔭 I’m currently working on: `Your current project`
+- 🔭 Dedicated to building fully functional web applications
 - 🌱 I’m learning: `Full-Stack Development`
 - 💬 Ask me about: `Ruby on Rails`, `React`, `SEO`, and `Full Stack Development`
 - ⚡ Fun fact: I learn more from failures than successes